timherrm/docker-img-ansible/README.md

 docker pull ghcr.io/timherrm/docker-img-ansible:ansible-2.19.3-202510231200
 ```

-## Changing the Ansible version
+## Managing Dependencies

+### Python Packages

+Python packages and their versions are managed in `pip-requirements.txt`.
+To change the ansible-core version or add new Python packages:

+1. Edit `pip-requirements.txt`
+2. Push to `main`
+3. The workflow will build a new image with updated packages

+### Ansible Collections

+Ansible collections are managed in `galaxy-requirements.yml`.
+To add or update collections:

+1. Edit `galaxy-requirements.yml`
+2. Push to `main`
-To change the installed ansible-core version, update the `ANSIBLE_VERSION` ARG in the `Dockerfile` and push to `main`.
-The GitHub Actions workflow will build and publish a new image with tags that include the updated version.
+3. The workflow will build a new image with updated collections

 ## License